BACK YARD

 All rights reserved

 Everyone will have their own version of this.
 I fix my attention on the entire Heavenly Court in my practice.
-As it happens, I am descended from and related to more than two dozen saints, and these relatives make a joyous noise in my inner geography.
-They are SO glad to see me in the Catholic fold, after watching me bang around from a natal family that was hostile to religion in general and Catholicism in particular, to the Scientologists, the Buddhists, the Hindus, the Episcopalians and then the Catholics.
+As it happens, I am descended from and related to more than two dozen saints, and these relatives make a joyous noise in my inner landscape.
+I imagine the denizens of Heaven are glad to see their descendant or cousin in the Catholic fold, after watching me bang around the world looking for God, after being born into a family that hated religion in general and Catholicism in particular.

-At any rate, my sainted ancestors who were praying for me, as well as my guardian angel and the other angels and saints, and the Blessed Mother all prayed diligently for me while I was bumbling around, looking for God, here and there, I am sure of it, in order to get me where I am today, simply a Catholic of any variety.
+They were interceding for me, as I was bumbling around, looking for God, here and there, in order to get me where I am today, simply a Catholic of any variety.
 I don't forget them in my daily trials and tribulations because I credit all of them with helping to realize the grace that the Lord gave me by his allurements of my heart.

 Saint Olga, "Equal to the Apostles"